flowmemo/koa-httpany/README.md

 console.log('open http://localhost:3000/?status=201&foo=bar&answer=42 to see result')
 ```

-You can see that response http status is 201, and headers contains "foo: bar" and "answer: 42".
+You can see that response http status is 201, and headers contain "foo: bar" and "answer: 42".

 ## WARNING
-Don't use this middleware in production environment for safety considerations.
+Don't use this middleware in a production environment for safety considerations.

 ## License
 MIT © [flowmemo](http://weibo.com/flowmemo)